highcharts/connectors-morningstar/docs/connectors/morningstar.md

 The connectors ship in two flavours, distinguished by the `dws` suffix.
 Pick the one matching the Morningstar API you intend to call (see [Versions](#versions)):

-- `connectors-morningstar` - standard API.
+- `connectors-morningstar` - legacy API.
 - `connectors-morningstar-dws` - newer DWS API.

 ## Installation